• Parking brake warning light on

 • Cadillac Escalade

-• Keep the sensor area clean and free from debris.
+• Keep electrical connections clean and free of corrosion.

 Sensor Issue

-Check with the vehicle manufacturer for warranty coverage on ABS components.
+Check with the vehicle manufacturer for warranty coverage on brake components.